 - Elective courses;

 The official student program, when approved, serves as the basis for the Office of Enrollment Services’ graduation audit which is required before the degree can be granted.
 Students may utilize the online Degree Planner to plan enrollment, and the online Academic Requirements Report to monitor their progress.

 Graduate student programs may be revised as the student advances toward the degree.
 Such revisions must be recommended by the faculty advisor and approved by the departmental graduate advisor and the College Dean or Director of Graduate studies.

 Advancement to Candidacy

-Advancement to candidacy is the next step after achieving classified status.
-Advancement to candidacy also signifies approval of a plan of study by the studentf’s major department and college.
+Advancement to candidacy signifies approval of a plan of study by the student’s graduate program and college.

 The requirements for advancement to candidacy are: